top1944/duckuments/docs/atoms_20_setup_and_demo/17_setup_duckiebot_DB17-jwd/1_7_netowrking_config.md

 Make note of the name `enxb![xxxxxxxxxxx]`. ![xxxxxxxxxxx] should be a string that has 11 characters that is formed by numbers and lower case letters.

-Second, edit the file `/etc/network/interfaces` which requires `sudo` so that it looks like the following, and make sure the `enxb![xxxxxxxxxxx]` matches:
+Second, edit the file `/etc/network/interfaces` which requires `sudo` so that it looks like the following, and make sure the `enxb![xxxxxxxxxxx]` matches.

+Pay special attention on the line "pre-up wpa_supplicant -B -D wext -i wlan0 -c /etc/wpa_supplicant/wpa_supplicant.conf".This is expected to be exactly one line instead of two but due to formatting issue it is shown as two lines.

+Also, make sure every characters match exactly with the provided ones.
+TAs will not help you to do spelling error check.

     # interfaces(5) file used by ifup(8) and ifdown(8) Include files from /etc/network/     interfaces.d:
     source-directory /etc/network/interfaces.d